 - Press enter, quit Terminal and restart Safari

-Protecting your privacy in Safari
+How to protect your privacy in Safari browser

 Data collection on the internet is a scary thing.
 We’re going to show you how to use Safari privately and securely.
 From clearing of browser history to the removal of cache and cookies and a whole lot more, follow these easy methods.

-Remove cookies and autofill forms in Safari
+Remove cookies and autofill forms

 Cookies by themselves are not actively intrusive on your privacy; however, they store data in ways that can be used for user profiling and website tracking among other things.
 While cookies make the browsing experience faster, and the web experience more dynamic, some users may have privacy concerns.